 The landline sample is first weighted by household size to account for the fact that people in larger households have a lower probability of being selected.
 In addition, the combined landline and cell phone sample is weighted to account for the fact that respondents with both a landline and cell phone have a greater probability of being included in the sample.

 The sample is then weighted using population parameters from the U.S. Census Bureau for adults 18 years of age or older.
 The population parameters used for weighting are: gender by age, gender by education, age by education, region, race and Hispanic origin that includes a break for Hispanics based on whether they were born in the U.S. or not, population density and among non-Hispanic whites – age, education and region.
-The parameters for these variables are from the Census Bureau’s 2011 American Community Suvey (excluding those in institutionalized group quarters), except for the parameter for population density which is from the 2010 Census.
+The parameters for these variables are from the Census Bureau’s 2012 American Community Suvey (excluding those in institutionalized group quarters), except for the parameter for population density which is from the 2010 Census.
 These population parameters are compared with the sample characteristics to construct the weights.
-In addition to the demographic parameters, the sample is also weighted to match current patterns of telephone status and relative usage of landline and cell phones (for those with both), based on extrapolations from the 2012 National Health Interview Survey.
+In addition to the demographic parameters, the sample is also weighted to match current patterns of telephone status (landline only, cell phone only or both landline and cell phone), based on extrapolations from the 2013 National Health Interview Survey.
 The final weights are derived using an iterative technique that simultaneously balances the distributions of all weighting parameters.
 You can view the demographic and phone usage questions we use to compare the sample characteristics to our weighting parameters here.

 Weighting cannot eliminate every source of nonresponse bias.
 Nonetheless, properly-conducted public opinion polls have a good record in achieving unbiased samples.
 In particular, election polling – where a comparison of the polls with the actual election results provides an opportunity to validate the survey results – has been very accurate over the years (see the National Council on Public Polls Evaluations of the 2012 and 2010 Elections).